jimporter/bfg9000/doc/user/reference.md

 * *lang*: The language of the source file; useful if the source file's extension isn't recognized by bfg9000

+!!! note
+    When building files via `yacc`, this step will automatically generate both source and header files named `<name>.tab.c` and `<name>.tab.h`.
+You can force this step to build only the source file by passing a single filename to the *name* argument; you can also customize the names by passing a pair of filenames: `generated_source(['foo.c', 'foo.h'], 'bar.y')`

 This build step recognizes the [compilation environment variables](environment-vars.md#compilation-variables) for the relevant language.